bramses/bramses-highly-opinionated-vault-2023/README.md

 #### Tags

 Tags are great for searching and grouping.
-Try and choose memorable tags that will stick out, and to group similar tags togeter using a plugin like Tag Wrangler.
+Try and choose memorable tags that will stick out, and to group similar tags together using a plugin like Tag Wrangler.

 ### Tests

- the test folder allows you to check if the plug-ins are performing as normal.
-Since obsidian can't run test like you might in code you have to be a little bit more cheeky about running tests and really talk them out step-by-step as you might in writing
+The test folder allows you to check if the plug-ins are performing as normal.
+Since obsidian can't run test like you might in code you have to be a little bit more cheeky about running tests and really talk them out step-by-step as you might in writing unit tests for a programming language.

 ### CRM

 Another private but universal trait of humans is our relationships to others.
-Knowing this BHOV-2023 includes a private CRM (`Private/CRM/CRM`) that can help keep track of the important people in your life.
+Knowing this BHOV-2023 includes a private CRM (`Private/CRM`) that can help keep track of the important people in your life, as well as a smart computed view in `Computed/CRM`.

 I use my CRM to keep track of important days like birthdays as well as items discussed (adult relationships can go months without speaking).